Yanrice/Payment-Transaction-Spring-Boot-Application/README.md

 * Create new transactions with details such as merchant ID, customer ID, amount, currency, payment method, and description.
 * Retrieve transactions by ID, merchant, customer, status, or date range.
+* Update transaction status (e.g., PENDING, COMPLETED, FAILED).
 * Calculate total transaction amounts for a merchant by status.
 * Delete transactions.
 * Input validation and comprehensive error handling.
 * Pagination and sorting for transaction retrieval.
-* H2 database console for development and testing.

 ## Technologies Used

 * Java: 21
 * Spring Boot: 3.2.0
 * Spring Data MongoDB: For MongoDB operations
-* MongoDB: Local or Atlas free tier for data storage
+* MongoDB: Local (version 4.4 or higher) or Atlas free tier for data storage
 * Maven: Build tool
 * Jakarta Validation: For input validation
 * Jackson: For JSON serialization/deserialization

 ## Project Structure

 ![](Images/diagram.png)